Kingdom of Kartli

-The Kingdom of Kartli (ქართლის სამეფო) was a late medieval/early modern monarchy in eastern Georgia, centred on the province of Kartli, with its capital at Tbilisi.
+The Kingdom of Kartli (ქართლის სამეფო) was a late medieval and early modern monarchy in eastern Georgia, centred on the province of Kartli, with its capital at Tbilisi.
 It emerged in the process of a tripartite division of the Kingdom of Georgia in 1478 and existed, with several brief intervals, until 1762 when Kartli and the neighbouring Georgian kingdom of Kakheti were merged through dynastic succession under the Kakhetian branch of the Bagrationi dynasty.
 Through much of this period, the kingdom was a vassal of the successive dynasties of Iran, and to a much shorter period Ottoman Empire, but enjoyed intermittent periods of greater independence, especially after 1747.

 History

 Disintegration of the Kingdom of Georgia into warring states

 From circa 1450, in the Kingdom of Georgia rival movements arose among competing feudal factions within the royal house and nobility.
 These caused a high degree of instability across the entire territory of the kingdom.
 This period was characterised by feudal competition, separatism, and civil war.

 Major disintegration of the Georgian kingdom dates from 1463 with the defeat of George VIII at the Battle of Chikhori by the rebellious nobleman Bagrat.
 The latter destroyed any outward vestige of Georgian national unity by proclaiming himself the King of Imereti.
 This move led to the beginning of the wholesale disintegration of the former united Georgian monarchy and state.
 This devolution was to be repeated in various forms for rest of the collective history of this region.

 In the aftermath of his 1465 defeat, George VIII was captured by Qvarqvare II Jaqeli, Prince of Samtskhe (Meskheti).
 Sensing an opportunity, Bagrat VI crossed the borders of East Georgia (inner Kartli) and proclaimed himself King of all Georgia in 1466.